Hi, and welcome to another Wacky Wednesday project – making turquoise jewellery.

 Turquoise actually can change colour.
 The change can be caused by the light, or by a chemical reaction brought about by cosmetics, dust or the acidity of the skin.

-Turquoise is believed to even have healing qualities, according to Emily Gems.
+Turquoise is believed to even have healing qualities.

 - Alleviates rheumatism, gout, stomach problems, viral infections

 - Alleviates pain, relaxes cramps